robinhowlett/spring-social-bootstrap/spring-social-bootstrap-sdk/README.md

 The project provides hierarchical abstract implementations of `BaseApiResourceOperations` that provide basic-, query-, and CRUD-type API operations:

-* `AbstractBaseApiResourceTemplate` (uses a provided `RestTemplate` to execute queries, configures the resource API URI template, and can also store the last response received),
+* `AbstractBaseApiResourceTemplate` (uses a provided `RestTemplate` to execute queries, configures the resource API URI template, and can provide a builder pattern for constructing query URLs),

-* `AbstractBaseApiResourceQueryTemplate` (adds default or custom query capabilities, a builder pattern for queries, and pagination navigation)
+* `AbstractBaseApiResourceQueryTemplate` (adds default or custom query capabilities)

 * `AbstractBaseApiResourceCRUDTemplate` (adds CRUD-style capabilities)